Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 It works but might be annoying.

 0. **VERY ANNOYING!** When adding attachments (or get other pop ups), the keyboard no long writes into signal text box, restart the app fixes it.
-1. Fix build so it is packaged as .deb instead of binary.
-Or at least add a shortcut so it is easy to launch said binary (how?).
-(See seprate file on building signal)
-2. ~~TODO try to collapse side menu with mouse?~~ It's possible to collapse side menu with mouse which makes it easier to use.
-3. It is possible to send and receive pictures, but they look very small and blurry (when ui zoomed out max).
-Need to save them on disk to see clearly.
-4. With regular (virtual) keyboards capital letters seem to work, _except_ shift+c which removes the letter prior (like backspace)!
+1. With regular (virtual) keyboards capital letters seem to work, _except_ shift+c which removes the letter prior (like backspace)!
 This applies for multiple keyboard languages, but "terminal" (virtual) keyboard works.
+2. Fix build so it is packaged as .deb instead of binary, and make it work on other versions than the one tested. ~~Or at least add a shortcut so it is easy to launch said binary (how?)~~. \
+**Partial answer:** to add shortcut is explained in [README.md](https://github.com/Eliot-Roxbergh/notes_pinephone#install) (See separate file on building signal)
+4. ~~TODO try to collapse side menu with mouse?~~ \
+**Answer:** It's possible to collapse side menu with mouse (drag) which makes it easier to use, connect mouse via usb-c hub for instance.
+6. ~~It is possible to send and receive pictures, but they look very small and blurry (when ui zoomed out max).
+Need to save them on disk to see clearly.~~ \
+**Answer:** tap once to zoom in

 #### Firefox